Hyaluronic Acid-based Dermal Fillers

 Are there precautions to be taken?

-In order to avoid the risk of inflammation, it is preferable to avoid exposure to cutaneous heat or extreme cold for a few days.
+To avoid the risk of inflammation, it is preferable to avoid exposure to cutaneous heat or extreme cold for a few days.
 The treated area can be covered with makeup after 1 to 2 hours.

 Are there related effects?